DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-uk-trainees.md

 If you have the right [immigration status](#check-your-immigration-status-and-eligibility-for-financial-support), you could be eligible for the following types of financial help from the UK government.

-Tuition fees and maintenance loans are only available for courses where you pay a fee to study teacher training.
+Tuition fees and maintenance loans are only available for courses where you pay a fee to train to teach.

 ### Tuition fee loan
 Your tuition fees are paid in full, with the money going directly to your teacher training provider.
 This is a loan you have to pay back, but you’ll only start your repayments when your income is over a certain amount – for the 2023 to 2024 financial year, this is £24,996 per year.